The Mourning of Youth: Masculinity and Mass Shooters

 Popular media worships men with guns.
 Think back to every crime-fighting movie you watched in your childhood.
 Movies praise the male hero who saves the day.
 He is aggressive, he is resilient, he is strong enough to overcome every obstacle that stands in his path, and yet he is unrealistic.
 From these classic films, we are laid out a simple formula: manly man uses strength and force to succeed his enemies = high praise.
 What results is this skewed perception of masculinity that men most must somehow achieve.
 Similar to traumatic events being embedded into our youth, so are toxic representations of hegemonic masculinity.

 “Toxic masculinity” is a common term to describe this unhealthy view of masculinity.
 However, the term “masculinity” is extremely nuanced and yet it’s oversimplified to this singular, heteronormative narrative.
 Not only are there multiple masculinities but masculinity itself, isn’t inherently toxic— just as femininity isn’t inherently toxic.
-Instead, our culture’s predominant model of masculinity is what’s propagating this toxicity.
+Instead, our culture’s prevailing model of masculinity is what’s propagating this toxicity.

 Languages with the vocabulary to express nuanced emotions increases one’s ability to identify these emotions as they arise.
-Therefore, the more you can recognize these emotions, the easier it is to address and handle your response.
+Therefore, the more you can recognize these emotions, the easier it is to control and handle your response.
 Instead of teaching boys that talking about their feelings is a sign of weakness, we should teach them the language to express a catalogue of emotions.
 By shaming boys we intrinsically isolate them and stifle their ability to form empathy.
 After all, how can you begin to understand the feelings of someone else if you don’t even understand your own feelings?

 The media that we intake at a young age drastically leaves an impression and forms the basis of our beliefs, ethics, and confidence.
 Rogers joins the ranks amongst a number of other artists that use their work to demonstrate the importance of youth culture in shaping the identity of the individual.